The Florida Governor and Undergraduate Anthropology Major

 After all the 2011 “we don’t need anthropologists here,” it turns out Florida Governor Rick Scott’s daughter was an undergraduate anthropology major.
-The anthropology major news is a great turnabout, and makes it worth reflecting on the status of anthropology as an undergraduate major.
+The anthropology major news is a great turnabout, and makes it worth reflecting on the status of an undergraduate anthropology major.
 It is at the undergraduate level that the anthropological message is perhaps the most world-changing.

 As much as I took to heart John Hawks’s recent kick-in-the-pants, What’s wrong with anthropology?, it seemed mostly aimed at the research university and Ph.D. programs.
 As a full-time professor for undergraduates at a teaching-centered college, passages like this one didn’t ring so true: “Universities are shutting down or shrinking anthropology departments.
 Hardly anyone thinks of expanding them.
 That’s because hardly anyone thinks of anthropology at all.”